Many business executives and leaders will be familiar with Peter Senge's Systems Thinking, Learning Organization principles.

-In the article "Factors in Employee Health", the focus on the physical determinants to well-being is a natural consequence of thinking that our bodies and brains are complex machines.
+In the article "Determinants of health, wellbeing and resilience", the focus on the physical determinants to well-being is a natural consequence of thinking that our bodies and brains are complex machines.

 With the developoment of computers, we have likened the brain to a complex computer (the basis for various attempts at creating Artificial Intelligence or AI).

 As Dr Norman Doidge has explained, this brain-as-machine view is the legacy of scientific advances dating back to Isaac Newton's era.

 "for the longest time, for 400 years, we thought of the brain as like a complex machine with parts.
 And our best and brightest neuroscientists really believed that.
 It was a mechanistic model of the brain and machines do many glorious things, but they don't rewire themselves and they don't grow new parts.
 And it turns out that that metaphor was actually just spectacularly wrong"1

 With the development of the Internet, scientists have in more recent times likened the brain to a complex network, in which influences and processes operate in parallel, and are interdependent.

 As the systems and networks become more complex, the interacting processes and influences are seen to operate more in parallel, simultaneously ("at-once").
 Synchronicity between members of animal groups (such as school fish moving in unison, or crickets chirping) becomes more evident.